Dzhemile-dzh/DataAnalysis-World-Life-Expectancy-Project/README.md

 # World Life Expectancy Project

 ## Overview
 This project involves cleaning and refining the **world_life_expectancy** dataset by addressing duplicated records, filling in missing data, and ensuring consistency across key columns like `Status` and `Life expectancy`.
-The data is stored in the **base_data** database.
+The data is stored in the **base_data** csv file.

 ## Data Cleaning Steps